-Choosing your photographer can be easy, if you are prepared.
-I was at a wedding expo not too long ago listening to people’s sales pitch.
-It was an eye-opening experience.
-I started thinking about my own photography and how I handle clients and decided it was time I shared my years of knowledge with potential couples.
+Choosing your wedding photographer can be easy, if you are prepared.
+I was at a wedding expo not too long ago listening to photographer’s sales pitches and it was an eye-opening experience.
+It led me to consider my own photography and how I handle clients.
+With this, I decided it was time I shared my years of knowledge with potential couples.

-Look at your photographer pictures closely.
+Look at your photographer’s portfolio pictures closely.
 What they have on their website should be their best.
-Look at the photos closely, do you see a tag that shouldn’t be there?
+Do you see a tag that should not be there?
 Do they have blemishes on the dress, grass in the train?
-Will this happen in your photos, it might, but if they are showing their best work, they shouldn’t be showing them off in their portfolio.
+If they are showing their best work, these kinds of they should not be showing them off in their portfolio.

-Pricing is huge, get a budget and stick to it.
+Another thing to keep in mind is your photography budget.
 If your budget is $1,500 and they try to talk you into more, walk away.
-Only you can know what you will spend, they have no idea.
-When buying a car, do you go in there and get the undercoating if it doesn’t fit in your budget, treat yourself the same way.
+When buying a car, do you go in there and get the undercoating if it does not fit in your budget?
+Treat your wedding the same way.

 Ask the photography company if you can meet with the photographer that will be taking your pictures.
 I have seen several companies use other photographers to take wedding pictures other than the one you are meeting with.
 I want to meet who is going to take my pictures, not someone else.

 Most importantly, do you get along with your photographer?
-I don’t care how good they are, if you don’t have a good rapport with them you will not have a good experience.
+It does not matter how good a photographer they are.
+If you do not have a good rapport with them, you will not have a good experience.
 I have personally seen it.

-I hope this helps with your choice of photographer.
+I hope this helps you when choosing your wedding photographer.
 I look forward to working with you on your photography in the future.